 A raven visits our campsite each morning, eyeing the lantern lights hung on the beautiful burnt branches, and brings a partner to discuss how to transfer them to their own nest.
 On the trail, mama deer holds her ground because she was here first, so I wait my turn, because I’m a little lost and suspect she knows the best way back.
 In the canyon a tiny lizard plays stare down, until he darts into the rock crevice, declaring himself the winner.

-I know I feel, more acutely than anywhere I’ve been, the pain of the indigenous people who loved and lost this land—the Utes, Goshutes, Paiutes, Shoshone, and Navajo.
+I know I feel, more acutely than anywhere I’ve been, sorrow for the pain of the indigenous people who loved and lost this land—the Utes, Goshutes, Paiutes, Shoshone, and Navajo.
 The spires feel like totems, and it is easy to believe they are honored ancestors, watching and waiting for us return their land, and if we can’t do that, at least respect and revere it.

 And here I am, on Scenic Byway 12, one of the most beautiful roads in America, face-to-face with Leta.
 She’s standing before our truck, in her orange safety vest, bright green gloves and yellow hardhat.
 She appears to be in her early twenties, and has a single braid down her back, mirrored sunglasses, and a black fabric mask that covers her neck and most of her face.
 Leta is holding the biggest stop sign I’ve ever seen.
 For twenty minutes we watch her twist and turn, sometimes for the view, sometimes to relieve her back.
 When the forklift stirs a cloud of dust, she pulls up her mask and watches him instead of us.
 Sometimes she bows her head, and we wonder if she’s napping.
 A gallon water jug sits at her feet, half empty, or maybe half full.
 Her boots are sturdy and we note that she reminds us of the rock formations, proudly standing guard in each park.